verdantlearn/gis-beginner-oe4bw/modules/Introduction/_posts/2000-01-21-module1-reflect.md

 published: false
 ---

 Congratulations!
-You've just taken you first steps to creating a GIS project, and discovering the power of visualising spatial data  :star:
+You've started discovering the power of QGIS to visualise spatial data, and decided on a personal learning goal  :sunglasses:

 ## Reflect on your progress